-There are dozens of choices on the laundry detergent shelves - liquid, powder, single-use doses.
-How do you chose?
-The best choice is the one that suits the family’s needs in terms of effectiveness on specific soils, personal preference for fragrance, form (powder, liquid or single dose) and price.
+There are dozens of choices on the laundry detergent shelves.
+How do you choose?
+The best choice is the one that suits your family’s needs in terms of effectiveness on specific soils, personal preference for fragrance, form (powder, liquid or single dose), and price.

 Here's how to start.
-Assess your family's laundry - types of stains, amount of body soil.
-If most of the garments are only lightly soiled with few stains, you may find that a less expensive detergent and a good stain pretreater is all you need.
-If you have heavy soil, exercise clothing with lots of body odor and lots of food/grease/outside stains; you need a heavy duty detergent.
+Assess your family's laundry, including the types of stains and the amount of body soil.
+If most of the garments are only lightly soiled with few stains, you might find that a less expensive detergent and a good stain remover is all you need.
+If you have heavy soil, gym clothes with lots of body odor, and lots of food/grease/outside stains, you need a heavy-duty detergent.

-Next, read the laundry detergent labels or go online to read the ingredients.
+Next, read the laundry detergent labels, or go online to read the ingredients.
 It is important to look for surfactants and enzymes to remove soil and stains.
-Less expensive detergents - bargain brands - have fewer of these components and will not clean as well.
-You may find that having two formulas on your laundry shelf will serve your needs - one detergent for lightly soiled clothes and one for heavily soiled clothes.
+Bargain brands have fewer of these components and will not clean as well.
+You might find that having two formulas on your laundry shelf will serve your needs: one detergent for lightly soiled clothes and one for heavily soiled clothes.

-Although most detergents will work in cold water, it is better to chose one formulated for cold water if you plan to use cold water exclusively.
+Although most detergents will work in cold water, it is better to choose one formulated for cold water if you plan to use cold water exclusively.

 Many people chose their laundry detergent based on scent.
 Just remember that "smelling clean" is not the same as being clean.
 Be sure that soil is actually being removed and not just covered up with perfume.